 Biography

 Dr Henry Redwood joined the Department of War Studies in September 2022.
 He had previously completed his ESRC PhD in War Studies in 2017.
-His work examines how communities are formed through, and as a result of, war, with a specific interest in the role that law, archives and images of war play in this process.
+His work examines how communities are formed through, and as a result of, war, with a specific interest in the role that arts, archives and ideas of justice play in this process.
+His current focus is on the use of the arts as a response to war-trauma in Ukraine, and is working with partners to develop and research new arts programming aimed at assisting war-affected populations.

-Henry has regularly worked with practitioners as part of his research and engagement, including the International Criminal Tribunal for Rwanda, Opera Circus, BlkBrd Collective, Mark Neville, and has co-produced several public exhibitions and artworks, including Undiscernible (2019) and The Notebook (2020) with Vladimir Miladinović.
+Henry has worked frequently with practitioners as part of his research and engagement, including the ArtDot, Opera Circus, BlkBrd Collective, Mark Neville, and has co-produced several public exhibitions and artworks, including Undiscernible (2019) and The Notebook (2020) with Vladimir Miladinović.

 Research Interests

-Henry’s work sits at the intersection of international relations, international law and history.
+Henry’s work sits at the intersection of international relations, international law, the arts and history.
 The research explores how communities are formed through, and as a result, of war.
-Empirically, theoretically and methodologically this has drawn on law, archives and aesthetic politics as important sites and processes of community production and governance.
-Whilst he has explored a number of different conflicts, most of his research has focused on the Western Balkans and Rwanda.
+Empirically, theoretically and methodologically this has drawn on law, archives and aesthetic politics as important sites and processes of community formation and governance.
+Whilst he has explored a number of different conflicts, most of his research has focused on the Western Balkans, Ukraine and Rwanda.

 Selected publications and conference papers